UTM Parameters: What They Are, and Why You Need to Use Them

 The utm_medium parameter is used to tag and identify the medium your link was accessed through, like email, social, CPC, and so on.
 Appended to your URL, the parameter would look like this for a link you’re using to track social traffic:

 The utm_campaign parameter identifies the specific campaign your UTM tagged URL is a part of.
-Maybe it’s a new product launch announcement, maybe it’s a link building campaign, or maybe it’s a sale promotion.
+Maybe it’s a new product launch announcement, maybe it’s a link-building campaign, or maybe it’s a sale promotion.
 The parameter looks like this:

 The utm_term parameter is used mainly within the context of a PPC campaign.
 You can use it to tag and identify ad / funnel performance on a per-keyword basis.
 It’s worth noting that for Google Ads specifically, you can skip using the utm_term parameter if you have your AdWords and Analytics accounts connected with the auto-tagging feature enabled.
 Otherwise, if you’re running a PPC campaign targeting the keyword “hiking boots,” an example of this parameter in action would be:

 The utm_content parameter is most useful for A/B testing calls to action – buttons, images, or text that direct a user to take action in some way (“contact us,” “click here to buy,” and so on).
 Each CTA you’re using would have a different utm_content value so you can see which performs the best.
-The parameter might looks like this in use:
+The parameter might look like this in use:

 A Full UTM URL Example